Norfolk 801-900

 GYMINGHAM:

-A court baron document for the manor of Gymingham Lancaster, recording the
+A court baron document for the manor of Gymingham

-surrender of copyhold lands in Gymingham, Norfolk, by Robert Walker of
+Lancaster, recording the surrender of copyhold lands in Gymingham,

-Everard as the new copyhold tenant.
+as the new copyhold tenant.
+Dated 20

-Dated 20 April 1818 in the 58th year of the reign of George III Property: A cottage and land in Gymingham.
+April 1818 in the 58th year of the reign of George III Property: A cottage and land in Gymingham.
+Medium: Handwritten in English on vellum.

-Revenue and tax stamps.
-Document Size (Approx.): 40 by 47 cm |
+(Approx.): 40 by 47 cm |

 Walker |